 For you have made the Lord, my refuge, Even the Most High, your dwelling place.

 As an athlete, you must decide who’s the voice you will listen to.
 Many people will want to tell you what to do and how to play.
 They all promise success, but obviously, that is not true.
-For an athlete, it is important to choose carefully whose advice you listen to because it will determine the outcome of your one career.
-As a follower of Christ, we can not only know what He asks but also how things will ultimately turn out.
+An athlete needs to choose carefully whose advice you listen to because it will determine the outcome of your one career.
+As a follower of Christ, we can know what He asks and how things will ultimately turn out.
 His promises are sure.
 Have you chosen to follow Him?

 1 Chronicles 1:1-2:17